SarthakKumarPathak/SarthakKumarPathak/README.md

-Hi, I'm Sarthak Kumar Pathak, a 3rd Year Undergrad at Dr. APJ Abdul Kalam Technical University, pursuing a Bachelor's in Technology in Computer Science and Engineering with a specialization in AI and ML.
-I'm a dedicated student passionate about problem-solving and data science, eager to apply my skills in real-world scenarios.
-You can contact me at sarthakpathak777477@gmail.com or connect with me on LinkedIn: https://www.linkedin.com/in/skpathak21/
+I’m Sarthak Kumar Pathak 👋, a third-year undergraduate at Dr. APJ Abdul Kalam Technical University 🎓, pursuing a B.Tech in Computer Science and Engineering with a focus on AI 🤖 and ML 📊.
+I am passionate about problem-solving 💡 and data science 📈, and I'm eager to apply my skills in real-world situations 🚀.

+You can reach me at ✉️ sarthakpathak777477@gmail.com or connect with me on LinkedIn: 🔗 linkedin.com/in/skpathak21.